Minimal slope conjecture of $F$-isocrystals

 \subsection{Further problems}

 The minimal slope conjecture seems to be not an $\ell$-adic but a $p$-adic own problem.
-However, the author also expects to find some consequence in $\ell$-adic theory with a view point of the companion theorem.
-In the theory of $p$-adic local systems on a varieties of characteristic $p$ one has a naturally wider category that includes the category of local systems arising from geometries.
+However, the author also expects to find some consequences in $\ell$-adic theory from the $p$-adic theory with a view point of the companion theorem.
+In the theory of $p$-adic local systems on a variety of characteristic $p$ one has a naturally wider category that includes the category of local systems arising from geometries.
 The minimal slope constitution expands in its whole overconvergent $F$-isocrystal if it is irreducible.
 So the author asks a question that how one can directly recover the whole overconvergent $F$-isocrystal, e.g., its rank, from the minimal slope constitution of the slope filtrations.

 Let $X$ be a smooth variety over $\mathrm{Spec}\, k$, and $\mathcal L$ a unit-root convergent $F$-isocrystal on $X/K$.
 Is $\mathcal L$ a minimal slope constitution of slope filtration of an irreducible overconvergent $F$-isocrystal?
 What is the essential image of the natural functor